alibaba/p3c/idea-plugin/README.md

 BE ATTENTION, according to PMD interface reason, class names in class_blacklist must be SimpleName.

+### package_blacklist

+Node package_blacklist contains global settings for a repo, means ban packages in this repo globally.

+For example, if package_blacklist contains `com.xenoamess`,
+then means in this repo we will not detect anything for all classes whose package under `com.xenoamess`.

+BE ATTENTION, it will also ban packages under `com.xenoamess`, like `com.xenoamess.cyan_potion`

 ### rule_class_pair_blacklist

 Node rule_class_pair_blacklist contains settings for class/rule pairs,